tikv/rfcs/text/0110-periodic-full-compaction.md

 #### Configuration

 To enable periodic full compaction, specify the hours during which we wish to schedule full compaction to run in tikv's configuration and a maximum CPU utilization threshold.
-CPU utilization is calculated by using process stats in `/proc` in over a 10 minute windoow.
+CPU utilization is calculated by using process stats in `/proc` in over a 10 minute window.
 (See *Conditions for full compaction to run* below.)

 >
 > `tikv.toml` setting to run compaction at 03:00 and 23:00